 You can read more about how long the divorce process takes in our previous blog.
 This includes a discussion about the impact of a financial settlement in the process.

 There were 29,971 divorce petitions made during July to September 2018, up 7% from the same period in 2017.
-By contrast, there were 10,274 financial remedy applications in July to September 2018, down 10% on the equivalent quarter in 2017.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+By contrast, there were 10,274 financial remedy applications in July to September 2018, down 10% on the equivalent quarter in 2017.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.